Using Microsoft Entra application proxy to publish on-premises apps for remote users

 All access is outbound.
 The Application Proxy connectors only use outbound connections to the Application Proxy service in the cloud over ports 80 and 443.
 With no inbound connections, there's no need to open firewall ports for incoming connections or components in the DMZ.
 All connections are outbound and over a secure channel.

 Security Analytics and Machine Learning (ML) based intelligence.
-Because it's part of Azure Active Directory, Application Proxy can leverage Azure AD Identity Protection (requires Premium P2 licensing).
-Azure AD Identity Protection combines machine-learning security intelligence with data feeds from Microsoft's Digital Crimes Unit and Microsoft Security Response Center to proactively identify compromised accounts.
+Because it's part of Microsoft Entra ID, Application Proxy can leverage Microsoft Entra ID Protection (requires Premium P2 licensing).
+Microsoft Entra ID Protection combines machine-learning security intelligence with data feeds from Microsoft's Digital Crimes Unit and Microsoft Security Response Center to proactively identify compromised accounts.
 Identity Protection offers real-time protection from high-risk sign-ins.
 It takes into consideration factors like accesses from infected devices, through anonymizing networks, or from atypical and unlikely locations to increase the risk profile of a session.
 This risk profile is used for real-time protection.
 Many of these reports and events are already available through an API for integration with your SIEM systems.

 Remote access as a service.
 You don't have to worry about maintaining and patching on-premises servers to enable remote access.
 Application Proxy is an internet scale service that Microsoft owns, so you always get the latest security patches and upgrades.
 Unpatched software still accounts for a large number of attacks.
 According to the Department of Homeland Security, as many as 85 percent of targeted attacks are preventable.
 With this service model, you don't have to carry the heavy burden of managing your edge servers anymore and scramble to patch them as needed.